Chicago Travel Guides

 - The Art Institute – A huge museum to wander and witness artwork from around the world, and throughout history.

-- Contemporary Museum of Art – A museum of contemporary artwork that features rotating exhibits.
+- Museum of Contemporary Art Chicago – A museum of contemporary artwork that features rotating exhibits.

 - Museum Campus – A 57-acre park that includes the Field Museum, Shedd Aquarium, and Adler Planetarium.